EdenWoo/ngx-altertify/projects/ngx-alertify/README.md

 # About this lib

-This lib support Angular6+ only ng-app-state is built on top of a wrapper of alertify.js.
+This lib support Angular6+ only

+it is built on top of a wrapper of alertify.js.

 ## Install